kartva/keymashed/README.md

 # Credits

-- [@9p4](https://github.com/9p4) helped a lot with initial ideation and prototyping.
+- [@9p4](https://github.com/9p4) helped a lot with initial ideation and prototyping, as well as creating the initial Zig version of `screamd`.
 - Poster design by Rebecca Pine and pixel art by Jadden Picardal.
 - Most photos by Sebastian Murariu.
 - [@ArhanChaudhary](https://github.com/ArhanChaudhary) for "ominously watching me code" and motivating me to do this from his [NAND computer project](https://github.com/ArhanChaudhary/NAND).